Using artifacts to date historical sites

 The earliest cans have solder on all of their seams and are of the so-called "Hole-and-cap" design.
 Food was put in through the hole, and a cap was added and sealed with solder.
 There was no vent hole in these cans.
 These first cans were modified in 1825 to the "Hole-in-cap" style, where a center vent hole was added to the cap.

 The can was heated and the cap was put on after the food was added to the can.
 The can vented through the hole while being heated, after which the vent hole was sealed with a dab of solder.
 Bacteria were unknown at the time, and the air itself was thought to cause food to spoil.
 Unfortunately, the terms Hole-and-cap and Hole-in-cap are sometimes confused with each other and used interchangeably.
 The difference is the center vent hole in the cap.
 Hole-and-cap designs lack a soldered center hole.
 Hole-and-cap cans are also understandably rare since they are so old.
-I've only seen a few in the wild.
+I've seen only a few in the wild.

 Canned food became widespread in America with the 1849 Gold Rush to California.
 Miners coming west increasingly needed to rely on canned food as they prospected deeper into the wilderness of the Sierra Nevada and beyond.
 In the 1850s, Louis Pasteur discovered that bacteria caused food spoilage.
 This insight resulted in new can designs.
 Gail Borden first patented condensed milk in 1856.
 That same year, Henry Bessmer in England and William Kelly in the United States both discovered the process of converting cast iron into steel, which allowed less expensive cans to be produced.
 In 1859, a locking side seam for cans was invented, which further helped prevent spoilage.